codefinity/oeuvre/README.md

 #### Architecture Decision Logs

+Software development is also a very decision driven craft.
+Suboptimal decisions sometimes give rise to unwanted outcomes or steer the project into an unknown direction.
+We always take architectural or technology decisions within a context and sometimes the team forgets the context as the time passes, or others do not see the context in which the decision was taken and it often gets mis-understood.

+Logging your Architecture Decisions works at two levels:

+1. By logging them you are taking a conscious present decision.
+2. It sets a context in which the decision was taken and can act as a reference for taking better decisions.

+Michael Nygard’s Architecture Decision Template is the popular template through which you can record your architectural decisions.

 [Michael Nygard's template](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) will be used to record Architectural Decisions.
 The logs can be found in this [folder](design/architecture-decision-logs).

 #### Event Storming